 For this reason, the flower buds need to be “preserved ” and pruning should NOT BE DONE until after the flowering season has normally finished in June.
 The pruning is slightly different.
-Lighting thin and remove old branches at this time.
+Lightly thin and remove old branches at this time.
 Shorten long shoots.

 When the Crocus come out is a good time to prune indicator.
 New wood produced after this severe pruning is more vigorous and the flowers heavier than the ones produced on the two-year-old wood of the Buddleia.

 Pruning Note: Some people are sensitive to contact with Buddleia foliage.
 It’s a good idea to always wear gardening gloves when pruning or deadheading these plants to prevent rashes and irritation.

 The hardy, adaptable butterfly bush exhibits very few problems under most conditions.
 In sandy soils, they may be plagued by nematodes.
 In swampy conditions, they will develop root rot and die.
 In cases of extreme drought, butterfly bushes can attract spider mites.

 In cool climates with extended periods of rain and dampness, downy mildew can develop on some cultivars (particularly those with very hairy leaves that retain moisture).

 Root rot and drought stress can both be treated by a change in conditions.
 For root rot, till and amend the soil with peat, coco coir, sand and/or vermiculite to lighten it and improve air circulation.
 Alternatively, you may wish to move your butterfly bushes to a better environment.